 A minimum two-night stay is required.
 Rates are $275 double occupancy, standard rooms.
 Riverside upgrades available.

 Hattler Properties and Mountain Lake Rentals

 Cashiers and Glenville are premier locations to witness the Great American Eclipse as we are directly in the path of the longest duration of Totality (total darkness).
-The 2017 total eclipse is the biggest and best solar eclipse in American history and plans for celebrations, parties and viewings are already well underway.
 Join us for this spectacular experience!

 Mountain Lake Rentals, a division of Hattler Properties, LLC has several homes to accommodate you for your viewing experience.
 Packages include: